StefanMilanov99/Sales_Dashboards/README.md

 2. Open the project in Power BI Desktop (make sure you have the latest version installed).

-3. Connect the project to the data source containing the Tesla sales data for January 2022.
+3. Explore the different report sections to gain insights into the sales analysis of Tesla cars in Sweden for January 2022.

-4. Refresh the data if needed, and the reports will automatically update with the latest information.
+## NOTE

-5. Explore the different report sections to gain insights into the sales analysis of Tesla cars in Sweden for January 2022.
+Data used in this dashboard is not factual data